tudelft3d/Energy_ADE/README.md

 - Are you struggling to read and understand UML?
 Download this **[UML crash course](https://3d.bk.tudelft.nl/gagugiaro/tutorials/pdf/UML_in_a_nuthshell.pdf)** providing you with the basics to "survive" 😉
 - Looking for a quick install guide to set up the 3DCityDB?
 Check out the **Quick install guides** for [Windows](https://github.com/tudelft3d/3DCityDB-Tools-for-QGIS/blob/master/manuals/3dcitydb_install/3DCityDB_Suite_QuickInstall_Windows.pdf), [Ubuntu Linux](https://github.com/tudelft3d/3DCityDB-Tools-for-QGIS/blob/master/manuals/3dcitydb_install/3DCityDB_Suite_QuickInstall_Ubuntu.pdf) and [macOS](https://github.com/tudelft3d/3DCityDB-Tools-for-QGIS/blob/master/manuals/3dcitydb_install/3DCityDB_Suite_QuickInstall_macOS.pdf)!
-- Trying to understand how to use FME with CityGML?
+- No idea on how to use FME with CityGML?
 Have a look at these **introductory tutorials** on [FME](https://3d.bk.tudelft.nl/gagugiaro/tutorials/pdf/FME_Form_for_beginners.pdf) and [Reading and Writing CityGML data](https://3d.bk.tudelft.nl/gagugiaro/tutorials/pdf/FME_CityGML.pdf) 💪

 # Contact person: